Financial-Times/origami-website/_components/silent-mode.md

 ## ON

-When a component's silent mode is set to `true` or 'on': `$o-component-is-silent: on`, the SCSS mixins and variables will be made available, but they will _not_ be included or built.
+When a component's silent mode is set to `true` or 'on': `$o-component-is-silent: true`, the SCSS mixins and variables will be made available, but they will _not_ be included or built.

 What will be available to you in this case is: